roryprimrose/ModelBuilder/design.md

-# ModelBuilder vNext — High-Level Design
+# ModelBuilder v9 — High-Level Design

 This document describes the high-level design of the current ModelBuilder library and proposes the design for a complete rewrite.
 The rewrite targets a **source-generated, reflection-free,